farisansari10/MAD_fact_verifier/README.md

 A production-grade fact verification system powered by Multi-Agent Debate (MAD) using four heterogeneous LLMs that independently research, debate, and verify news claims in real time.

-Built as a Final Semester Project for the Agentic AI course at FAST-NUCES, grounded in eight peer-reviewed papers on multi-agent debate frameworks.

 ---

 ## 🧠 How It Works